 Time tracking data is not just a mere calculation of how many hours you have worked.

-They also give you insights on where, how, and why you spend your time.
+They also give you insights into where, how, and why you spend your time.

 It’s not enough to run reports to count the amounts you have to invoice.
 You also have to ask yourself if you’re using that time in the best way possible.

 Let’s say you invoice a project for a certain $$$ amount.
 Then, you look at the time tracking data, and you find out that for that project/client you have spent an enormous amount of time just in taking care of emails.

 That time is difficult to bill your client, but these hours have already gone and you cannot take them back.
 They definitely have a cost on your business.

 So you can take action for future projects to make sure you communicate better with the client.
 Perhaps you can invest in a communication tool.
 Or, you can simply set better communication rules with your client to avoid drowning in the endless sea of email.

 Or, let’s say you offer a free marketing analysis of your client’s business included in your client’s contact.
 You don’t actually charge the client for it.

 This may seem a good idea to attract new customers in the short term, but if you find out that that analysis took you more time and cost you more than other phases of the project, you may want to reconsider your offer.